Learn how the natural environment functions to evaluate the impact of human activities across the globe.

 You'll spend your final year working on a research project at one of our overseas partner universities.

-You will have a personal supervisor at your host institution, and regular contact - including a visit - from a supervisor at York.
+You will have a personal supervisor at your host institution, and regular contact from a supervisor at York.

-You will carry out a research project with a focus on atmospheric and environmental chemistry.
+You will carry out a research project focusing on atmospheric and environmental chemistry.
 Recent projects have investigated:

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.